bigbearattt/picoctf2017/README.md

 # picoctf2017
-all writeup we connect from internet.
+all writeup we collect from internet.